Tobacco marketing targeting African Americans: Brown vs. Philip Morris, Inc.

 In the case of Brown versus Philip Morris, Inc., Reverend Jesse Brown attempted to highlight the economic racism of cigarette marketing through a civil rights claim.
-The Brown complaint stated the "Defendant have for many years targeted African-Americans and their communities with specific advertising to lure them into using mentholated tobacco products."
+The Brown complaint stated the "Defendant ha[s] for many years targeted African-Americans and their communities with specific advertising to lure them into using mentholated tobacco products."
 Brown raised the issues of discrimination, niche marketing, and the "staggering loss of life, premature disability, disease, illness, and economic loss" that were the result of the "Tobacco Companies international and racially discrimination fraudulent course of misconduct."

 Brown contended that menthol cigarettes contained enhanced dangers over other cigarettes.
 Brown began by explaining the ingredient menthol contains compounds such as benzopyrene, which is carcinogenic when smoked.
 He argued that menthol cigarettes contain higher nicotine and tar levels than non-menthol cigarettes.
 Brown claimed menthol encourages deeper and longer inhalation of tobacco smoke, increasing addictive properties of the cigarette and decreasing the lung's ability to rid itself of carcinogenic components of smoke.
 Based on the evidence submitted by Brown, menthol cigarettes account for between 60–75% of the cigarettes smoked by African-Americans—and 90% percent of African-American youth smokers smoke menthols.

 The case was dismissed by the United States Court of Appeals for the Third Circuit in 2001.
 By claiming transgression of the Civil Rights Act of 1866, originally written to protect recently freed slaves from a variety of discriminatory practices, the complainants of the Brown suit sought to show the unconstitutionality of targeting African-Americans with defective products.
 The Brown complaint failed to take into consideration that the menthol cigarettes were still posing a threat to non-African-Americans as well and that harm was being caused to more than just the African-American community.